 The news is now telling us that Mardi Gras played a huge part in spreading the virus.
 That's scary.
 But we had no clue at the time.

-We are fine, but I am so very worried for my brother and his wife, who live there.
+Today we are told that the beads weren't that went flying from those festive floats. are fine, but I am so very worried for my brother and his wife, who live there.
 At least they're able to work from home.
 They're cautious and have the means to get help if needed.
 I worry for them, but I worry for all the people in Nola.
 The musicians, the artists, the restaurant workers and hotel employees.
 Such a special place, with history like no other U.S. city.
 This makes me so sad.

 The neighborhood has been so still.
 Families are staying inside, adjusting to work at home and online schooling.
 I can't even imagine how difficult it must be for families, figuring this out.